vatpac-technology/sops/docs/enroute/Brisbane Centre/ISA.md

 ### ISA Internal
 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

-### TSN(COL) (Oceanic)
-As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.

-Aircraft must have their identification terminated and be instructed to make a position report on first contact with the next (procedural) sector.

-!!! example
-    **ISA**: "QFA121, identification terminated, report position to Brisbane Radio, 126.45"

 ### International (AYPM)
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.